Olaloa II

 No analysis available

-I looked for hotel rental pool references such as hotel-managed programs, Hilton/Trump/Ritz pool language, and found none.
-Because there is no evidence that STR is allowed, hotel pool participation is not supported.
+I searched for hotel-pool references like hotel-managed operations, Hilton/Trump/Ritz pool language, or rental-program terminology and found none.
+Since there is no indication that STR is allowed, hotel pool participation is set to false.

-I searched for phrases like "mandatory hotel pool," "must participate," and "cannot opt out," but found nothing.
-With no evidence of a hotel rental program and no indication STR is allowed, mandatory pool participation is not supported.
+I looked for terms such as "mandatory hotel pool," "required to participate," or "cannot opt out" and found none.
+With no evidence of a hotel rental program and no indication that short-term rentals are allowed, mandatory pool participation is false.

 No analysis available